Nm-mutua/terraform-azure-infra/README.md

 ```

-✅ Outcome:
+## ✅ Outcome
-This configuration enables end-to-end monitoring for the VM, providing both platform metrics and guest OS logs, all automated through Terraform and integrated into Azure Monitor.
+-     This configuration enables end-to-end monitoring for the VM, providing both platform metrics and guest OS logs, all automated through Terraform and integrated into Azure Monitor.

 ## 📸 Screenshots